moongoal/happy-chappy/README.md

 Number validation options allow to restrict the available range as follows:

-* Exact value matching (checked with the strict equality operator)
+* Exact value matching (checked with the strict equality operator or matcher)
 * Minimum threshold
 * Maximum threshold